MichiganCOG/M-PACT/README.md

 --freeze            Freeze weights during training of any layers within the model that have the option manually set. (default 0)

---expName           Experiment name **REQUIRED**

---numVids           Number of videos to test on within the split   **REQUIRED**

---split             Dataset split to use (deafult 1)
+--split             Dataset split to use (default 1)

 --baseDataPath      The path to where all datasets are stored (Ex.
 For HMDB51, this directory should then contain tfrecords_HMDB51/Split1/testlist/exampleVidName.tfrecords)

---fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

---loadedDataset	    Dataset that the model was trained on.
-This is to be used when testing a model on a different dataset than it was trained on.   **REQUIRED**

 --returnLayer	    String indicating which layer to apply 'metricsMethod' on (default ['logits'])